That you should no longer be children… Eph 4:14

 One problem I see in the church today is that many people simply believe what they are told by the preacher.
 They wouldn’t believe Satan if he appeared with a pitchfork and horns, but if a preacher passionately asserts something from the pulpit, they’ll believe that without question.
 This is exactly what the Bible is talking about in Ephesians 4:14–people being blown around with every wind of doctrine.
 In other words, every time a different preacher came around preaching something, they would believe it without really looking into it.
 Then, another preacher would come, say something else, and they would believe that.
 They would go this way and that, believing whatever the next person had to say.
 These people had child-like faith, but the Bible here says that they shouldn’t be that way, but that they should grow up.

-We aren’t to believing just anything.
-We have to remember that the devil doesn’t appear with a pitchfork and horns, but comes as if he is an angel of light, and those that work under his influence do just the same:
+We aren’t to believe just anything we hear that sounds like it might be from the Bible.
+We have to remember that the devil doesn’t appear with a pitchfork and horns but comes as if he is an angel of light, and those that work under his influence do just the same:

 For such are false apostles, deceitful workers, transforming themselves into apostles of Christ.
 And no wonder!
 For Satan himself transforms himself into an angel of light. – 2 Corinthians 11:13-14

 Satan and his workers come as if they are your best friend, just as the serpent did with Eve.
 But Satan is far from a friend, and we must be mature in our faith in order to recognize his schemes.